What Is Hirschsprung Disease?

 What Causes Hirschsprung Disease?

-Normally, the large intestine moves digested material through the gut by a series of contractions called peristalsis.
+Normally, the intestine moves digested material through the gut by a series of contractions called peristalsis.
 This is controlled by nerves between the layers of muscle tissue in the intestine.

 When Hirschsprung disease affects the entire large intestine, it's called long-segment disease.
 When it affects a shorter length of the colon closer to the rectum, it's called short-segment disease.
 It's more common for nerve cells to stop developing closer to the rectum.
-That's because in the womb, an unborn baby's cells develop on a pathway that starts at the top of the large intestine and ends near the rectum.
+That's because in the womb, an unborn baby's cells develop on a pathway that starts at the top of the intestine and ends near the rectum.
 In Hirschsprung disease, nerve cells stop developing while on that pathway.

 Doctors aren't sure why some children get Hirschsprung disease.
 But they do know it can run in families.
 It also affects boys more often than girls.
 Children with Down syndrome and genetic heart conditions also have an increased risk of Hirschsprung disease.